squishridyvi/malayalam-song-sentiment/README.md

 1. **Under-resourced language NLP:** Malayalam’s abdundant morphology, diglossia (spoken vs written), and sparse resources makes this more challenging for computational analysis
 2. **Lyrical and cultural comprehension:** Song and poetic lyrics gives consideration to social, mood, and dialect trends and changes across time
-3. **Methodological comparison:** This project analyzes how human sentiment labels, ChatGPT, VADER, and TextBlob might differ on the same data set
+3. **Methodological comparison:** This project analyzes how human sentiment labels and ouputs from the OpenAI ChatGPT API, VADER, and TextBlob might differ on the same data set
 ---

 ## Dataset